Logo Decentralized Social Network

 Show the detailed information about the token with the given ID.

-token create [-n NAME] PASSWORD
+token create [-n NAME] [-p PERMISSIONS] PASSWORD

 Create a new token.
 This operation requires additional authentication with PASSWORD.